Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Charm out-of-equilibrium corrections

+The density of binary collisions $n_{\rm coll}(r)$ in the transverse plane is computed with the \trento model~\cite{Moreland:2014oya} and depends on the impact parameter of the collision.
+The initial time $\tau_0$ accounts for the pure longitudinal expansion at early times, commonly referred to as \textit{Bjorken flow}~\cite{Bjorken_1983}\footnote{Notice that since we are considering an initial Bjorken flow, the space-time rapidity $\eta$ coincides with the momentum rapidity $\eta_p$.
+Therefore, the production cross section will be expressed in the following per unit of momentum rapidity.
+For notational convenience, we will drop in what follows the explicit indication of midrapidity.
+Notice, however, that the production cross sections are all calculated at $\eta_p = 0$.}.

-Between the production time $\tau_i$ and the hydrodynamic initialization time $\tau_0$, charm quarks can be assumed to free-stream without interactions\footnote{In heavy-ion collisions, the earliest stage is described within the Color Glass Condensate (CGC) framework \cite{Gelis:2010nm}.
+In this work, we extend Eq.~\eqref{eq:nhard_initial}, introducing a free-streaming phase between the charm production time and the hydrodynamic initialization time\footnote{In heavy-ion collisions, the earliest stage is described within the Color Glass Condensate (CGC) framework \cite{Gelis:2010nm}.
 Although free-streaming provides a simplified treatment of this stage, recent studies indicate that glasma effects on charm-quark transport are moderate, leading to only limited modifications of charm observables~\cite{Avramescu:2024xts, Singh:2025duj}, supporting the use of free-streaming as a reasonable approximation for early-time charm dynamics.}.
 In this approach, no free-streaming stage is applied to the bulk medium, whose initial temperature profile and fluid velocity will be specified in the next section.
 In the free-streaming scenario, where particles travel in straight-line trajectories, kinetic equations can be solved exactly by using the method of characteristics~\cite{romatschke_2019} and the expression for the distribution function in terms of the free-streamed coordinates is known analytically.
-Thus, applying free-streaming to the distribution functions in Eq.~\eqref{eq:f0_vs_cross_section} and~\eqref{eq:deltaf_vs_cross_section} leaves the physical quantities depending only on the momentum, such as the production cross section, unaffected, while it influences those that depend on the spatial coordinates, as the density of binary collisions.
-After the free-streaming phase, at time $\tau_0$, the charm-quark diffusion current can be expressed as,
+Applying free-streaming to the expression in Eq.~\eqref{eq:nhard_initial} leaves the physical quantities depending on the momentum, such as the production cross section, unaffected, while it influences those that depend on the spatial coordinates, as the density of binary collisions.
+Thus, the density of charm quarks produced in hard collisions modifies as,

+where $p^\tau$ is the time-component of the four momentum in Milne coordinates.
+By employing Landau matching conditions, and imposing that the density of charm quarks produced in the hard scattering processes is fixed to be equal to the thermal equilibrium density reported in Eq.~\eqref{eq:density_kinetic}, one can fix the integral over $p_z$ of the total charm distribution function in terms of the differential cross section,